Posts by admin

 Read MoreMonumental Misrememberings: Photographs and Statues of Contested Histories

-This currently on view exhibition features two small versions of larger statues that call into into question the authority and validity of monuments that celebrate imperialism and is meant to promote dialogue around past events as well as current political aspirations.
+This recently closed exhibition featured two small versions of larger statues that called into question the authority and validity of monuments that celebrate imperialism and was meant to promote dialogue around past events as well as current political aspirations.
 What would it look like to create public monuments that reckon with our past but also celebrate the diversity of our present?

 Read MoreEmbodying Compassion in Buddhist Art